jrichardson-sol/AI-data-analysis-tool/README.md

-Here's a suggested structure for the README file, tailored for your **Market Analysis & Sentiment Tracking App**.
+wHere's a suggested structure for the README file, tailored for your **Market Analysis & Sentiment Tracking App**.
 It highlights the purpose, features, setup instructions, and usage, while keeping things professional and clear.

 ---